marleneweinauer/iatools/README.md

 # iatools

 iatools is an R package that provides some tools to test for suspicious interviewer behaviour for CATI (telephone) interviews.

+(This package is currently under construction)

-### Under Construction
+### Installation

-This repository is currently under construction.
-Soon you will find here an updated version with a vignette.

 ```
-Latest until: Friday, December 6th 2019
+# You can also install the development version from GitHub:
+# install.packages("devtools")
+devtools::install_github("marleneweinauer/iatools")
 ```

+## Usage

+See the vignette